Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 • People are not usually sensitive to all six types of FODMAPs.

-• Low FODMAP diet is not a lifetime practice.
+• A low FODMAP diet is not a lifetime practice.

-In conclusion, apples can trigger IBS symptoms such as abdominal pain and bloat in a big portion of people with IBS constipation.
-However, Experimenting with apples is the key to figure out whether apples are good or bad for your IBS.
+In conclusion, apples can trigger IBS symptoms such as abdominal pain and bloat in many people with IBS constipation.
+However, Experimenting with apples is the key to determining whether apples are good or bad for your IBS.

-(Later in this article, we will explain exactly how to test apple effects on your IBS).
+(Later in this article, we will explain how to test Apple’s effects on your IBS).

 Apples and IBS-D (diarrhea).

-It makes more sense to avoid apples with IBS-D (IBS-Predominant diarrhea). because sorbitol contained in apples is a laxative in nature and can worsen diarrhea.
+It makes more sense to avoid apples with IBS-D (IBS-Predominant diarrhea) Because sorbitol in apples is a laxative and can worsen diarrhea.

 But always remember that not all people benefit from restricting FODMAPs.
-About 3 out of every 4 people will respond to the low FODMAP foods (including apples).
+About 3 out of every four people will respond to low FODMAP foods (including apples).

 Shall you stop eating apples with IBS?

-The answer to this questions can be confusing to some of you.
+The answer to these questions can be confusing to some of you.

-And there is no one answer that fits every IBS patient.
+And no one answer fits every IBS patient.
 And before we answer this, you have to remember some important facts:

 • A low FODMAP (including apples) diet is not a lifelong diet plan.